 In economic terms, public goods are those that are accessible to all the members of society.
 These goods are collectively paid for by the taxation system that is in place, adopted by the government.

-Two aspects of Public Goods – Non-rivalrous and Non-excludable
+Two Aspects of Public Goods: Non-rivalrous and Non-excludable

-Public goods are defined with the help of two main characteristics: they are non-rivalrous and non-excludable.
+Global public goods are defined with the help of two main characteristics: they are non-rivalrous and non-excludable.

 1. Non-Excludability aspects